jharter1/hashi_homelab/README.md

 - **Multi-node Nomad cluster** with automatic failover and scheduling
 - **Service discovery** via Consul with health checking
-- **Secrets management** using HashiCorp Vault
 - **Automatic service routing** with Traefik reverse proxy
-- **Metrics and monitoring** with Prometheus and Grafana
+- **Metrics and monitoring** with Prometheus, Grafana, and Loki
+- **Log aggregation** with Grafana Alloy and Loki
+- **Docker registry** with pull-through cache for faster deployments
-- **Persistent storage** supporting NFS and local volumes
+- **Persistent storage** using NFS mounts for high availability
-- **Reproducible infrastructure** using Packer and Terraform
+- **Reproducible infrastructure** using Packer, Terraform, and Ansible
+- **Configuration management** with Ansible for maintainable operations

 ## Features

-- 🚀 **Automated VM Templates** - Packer builds optimized Debian/Ubuntu images with HashiCorp tools pre-installed
+- 🚀 **Automated VM Templates** - Packer builds optimized Debian images with HashiCorp tools pre-installed
-- 🔧 **Complete HashiCorp Stack** - Consul, Nomad, and Vault configured and ready to use
+- 🔧 **HashiCorp Stack** - Consul and Nomad configured for container orchestration
-- 🐳 **Container-Native** - Docker pre-configured with Nomad driver integration
+- 🐳 **Container-Native** - Docker pre-configured with Nomad driver integration and registry caching
 - 🏗️ **Infrastructure as Code** - Terraform modules for repeatable multi-node deployments
+- ⚙️ **Configuration Management** - Ansible roles for maintainable, idempotent configuration
 - 📦 **Incremental Builds** - Templates layer on each other for fast iteration
 - 🏠 **Homelab Optimized** - Efficient resource usage for multi-node Proxmox clusters
 - 🌐 **Service Discovery** - Traefik with Consul Catalog for automatic routing
-- 💾 **Flexible Storage** - Support for NFS mounts, local volumes, and CSI plugins
+- 💾 **High Availability Storage** - NFS-backed volumes accessible from all nodes
-- 📊 **Observability Built-in** - Node Exporter on all hosts, ready for monitoring
+- 📊 **Full Observability** - Metrics (Prometheus), logs (Loki), and dashboards (Grafana)
+- 🐋 **Local Registry** - Docker Registry 2 with pull-through cache for faster image pulls

 ## Architecture